kingswr1d/soc-lab-termux/README.md

 ## Career Context

-This repo is part of a documented career transition into cybersecurity with no university qualification.
+This repo is part of a documented career transition into cybersecurity.
 Full 24-month roadmap, SA-specific cert priorities, and client-pricing strategy are in `career_roadmap.md`.

 ## Project Status